Lemmanaid: Neuro-Symbolic Lemma Conjecturing: Examples of Generated Conjectures

 \paragraph{False Statements} Conjectures for which Nitpick or Quickcheck can find a counter-example are considered false statements.
 For the conjecture below, Quickcheck finds a counter-example when $x_1 = 2$.

 \begin{lemma} \(``2 \le x_1 \Longrightarrow even\ (totient\ x_1)"\) \end{lemma}

-\paragraph{Open Conjectures} \tool generates a number of conjectures which can't be automatically categorized.
+\paragraph{Unresolved Conjectures} \tool generates a number of conjectures which can't be automatically categorized.
 This is expected due to the incompleteness of the automated reasoning tools we use.
 These conjectures require further complex reasoning to decide if that are true or false.
-One example of an open conjecture generated by \tool is the monotonicity of Euler's function.
+One example of such an unresolved conjecture generated by \tool is the monotonicity of Euler's function.
 Nitpick and Quickcheck fail to find a counterexample such as $x_1 = 21, x_2=22$.

 \begin{lemma} \(``x_1 \le x_2 \Longrightarrow totient\ x_1 \le totient\ x_2"\) \end{lemma}